SpoilerRules/KotlinizedMCP/README.md

 ## In-built Features

-- ✅ Removed red numbers on the right side of the scoreboard.
+- ✅ Removed score display on the right side of the scoreboard.
 - ✅ Removed Minecraft Realms support.
 - ✅ Removed hit delay.
 - ✅ Command detection is case-insensitive.